raviolli77/machineLearning_breastCancer_Python/notebooks/int7x_presentation/updated_int7x_report.md

 # <a name='intro'></a>Introduction

-Random forests, also known as random decision forests, are a popular ensemble method that can be used to build predictive models for both classification and regression problems.
-Ensemble methods use multiple learning models to gain better predictive results — in the case of a random forest, the model creates an entire forest of random uncorrelated decision trees to arrive at the best possible answer.
+A Random Forest (also known as Random Decision Forest) is a popular supervised classification method used for predictive modeling both for classification and regression problems (for this tutorial, we will be going over Random Forest in the classification context).
+Essentially a Random Forest is an entire forest of random uncorrelated decision trees, classified as an ensemble method.

+Ensemble methods is the use of multiple learning models to gain better predictive results.
+For Random Forest, the model creates multiple Decision Trees.

-To demonstrate how this works in practice — specifically in a classification context — I’ll be walking you through an example using a famous data set from the University of California, Irvine (UCI) Machine Learning Repository.
-The data set, called the Breast Cancer Wisconsin (Diagnostic) Data Set, deals with binary classification and includes features computed from digitized images of biopsies.
-The data set can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29).
+We will be using a famous data set from the UCI Machine Learning Repository, called the [Breast Cancer (Diagnostic)](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) data set which deals with binary classification.

-To follow this tutorial, you will need some familiarity with classification and regression tree (CART) modeling.
-I will provide a brief overview of different CART methodologies that are relevant to random forest, beginning with decision trees.
-If you’d like to brush up on your knowledge of CART modeling before beginning the tutorial, I highly recommend reading Chapter 8 of the book “An Introduction to Statistical Learning with Applications in R,” which can be downloaded [here](http://www-bcf.usc.edu/~gareth/ISL/).
+Familiarity with Classification and Regression Tree (or CART) modeling is expected for this tutorial, a great resource for CART modeling can be found in Chapter 8 of this [book](http://www-bcf.usc.edu/~gareth/ISL/).
+I will give a brief overview of different CART methodologies culminating to the relevance and preference towards Random Forest, beginning with Decision Trees.

 ## Decision Trees

-Decision trees are simple but intuitive models that utilize a top-down approach in which the root node creates binary splits until a certain criteria is met.
-This binary splitting of nodes provides a predicted value based on the interior nodes leading to the terminal (final) nodes.
-In a classification context, a decision tree will output a predicted target class for each terminal node produced.
+Decision trees are simple but intuitive models that utilize a top down approach where the root node then creates binary splits until a certain criteria is met.
+More information on its implementation can be found [here](http://scikit-learn.org/stable/modules/tree.html).

+The binary *splitting* of nodes will give an outcome of the predicted value based on the interior nodes leading to the terminal (final) nodes.
+In the classification context, it will output a predicted target class for each terminal node produced.

-Although intuitive, decision trees have limitations that prevent them from being useful in machine learning applications.
-You can learn more about implementing a decision tree [here](http://scikit-learn.org/stable/modules/tree.html).
+Although intuitive, Decision trees do have limitations that prevent it from being a useful model in machine learning applications.

-### Limitations to Decision Trees
+### Limitations to Decision trees

-Decision trees tend to have high variance when they utilize different training and test sets of the same data, since they tend to overfit on training data.
-This leads to poor performance on unseen data.
-Unfortunately, this limits the usage of decision trees in predictive modeling.
-However, using ensemble methods, we can create models that utilize underlying decision trees as a foundation for producing powerful results.
+Decision trees tend to have high variance when utilizing different training and test sets of the same data, since they tend to over-fit on the training data leading to poorly performance on unseen data.
+This limits the usage of Decision trees in predictive modeling, but through ensemble methods we can create models that produce powerful results utilzing the underlying Decision Trees as a basis for the methodology behind ensembles.

 ## Bootstrap Aggregating Trees

-Through a process known as bootstrap aggregating (or bagging), it’s possible to create an ensemble (forest) of trees where multiple training sets are generated with replacement, meaning data instances — or in the case of this tutorial, patients — can be repeated.
-Once the training sets are created, a CART model can be trained on each subsample.
+Through a process known as **B**ootstrap **Agg**regat**ing** (or Bagging), we create an ensemble (forest) of trees where multiple training sets are generated with replacement (meaning data instances or in our case patients can be repeated).
+Once the training sets are created a CART model is trained on each subsample.

-This approach helps reduce variance by averaging the ensemble's results, creating a majority-votes model.
-Another important feature of bagging trees is that the resulting model uses the entire feature space when considering node splits.
-Bagging trees allow the trees to grow without pruning, reducing the tree-depth sizes and resulting in high variance but lower bias, which can help improve predictive power.
+This approach helps reduce variance by averaging the ensemble's results, creating a majority votes model.
+Another important feature of Bagging trees is that the model uses the entire feature space when considering node splits.
+Bagging trees allow the trees to grow without pruning (reducing the tree depth sizes.
+See [this article](https://www.displayr.com/machine-learning-pruning-decision-trees/) for more details) resulting in high variance but lower bias, which can help in improving predictive power.

-However, a downside to this process is that the utilization of the entire feature space creates a risk of correlation between trees, increasing bias in the model.
+However, a downside to this process is utliziation of the entire feature space since there is a risk of having correlation between trees increasing bias in our model.

-### Limitations to Bagging Trees
+### Limitation to Bagging Trees

+As stated earlier since each new subsample can include repeated observations we can over-fit our model on the training set.

-The main limitation of bagging trees is that it uses the entire feature space when creating splits in the trees.
-If some variables within the feature space are indicative of certain predictions, you run the risk of having a forest of correlated trees, thereby increasing bias and reducing variance.
+The main limitation of Bagging Trees is the use of the entire feature space when creating splits in the trees.
+If some variables within our feature space are indicative of certain predictions we run the risk of having a forest of correlated trees, thereby increasing bias and reducing variance.

-However, a simple tweak of the bagging trees methodology can prove advantageous to the model’s predictive power.
+A simple tweak of Bagging Trees methodology proves advantageous to our models predictive power.

 ## Random Forest

-Random forest aims to reduce the previously mentioned correlation issue by choosing only a subsample of the feature space at each split.
-Essentially, it aims to make the trees de-correlated and prune the trees by setting a stopping criteria for node splits, which I will cover in more detail later.
+Random Forest aims to reduce the previously mentioned correlation by choosing only a subsample of the feature space at each split.
+Essentially aiming to make the trees de-correlated, along with pruning of trees by setting a stopping criteria for node splits (more on this later).

+The processes outlined in this project are typical of a machine learning project, so I've given an outline of what will be done throughout the tutorial.

+After this tutorial you will be familiar with how to implement (in `python`):

++ Basic exploratory analysis
++ Training and test set creation
++ Model fitting using `sklearn`
++ Hyperparamter optimization
++ Out of Bag Error Rate
++ Calculating Variable Importance
++ Test Set calculations
++ Cross Validation
++ ROC Curve Estimation

+# Buisness Uses

+Random Forest can be used for a plethora of data circumstances including but not limited to:

++ Image Classification
++ Detecting Fraudulent cases in banking systems
++ Recommendation Engines
++ Feature Selection

 # <a name="load_pack"></a>Load Packages

 We load our modules into our python environment.
-In my case I am employing a `Jupyter Notebook` while running inside a `virtualenv` environment (the `requirements.txt` file associated with this repo contains the module information for reproducibility).
+I am employing a `Jupyter Notebook` while running inside a `virtualenv` environment (the `requirements.txt` file associated with this repo contains the module information for reproducibility).

 We will be primarily using the [SciPy](https://www.scipy.org/stackspec.html) stack focusing on `pandas`, `matplotlib`, `seaborn` and `sklearn` for this tutorial.